What’s trending

 1. Everything the OG Salesforce Inspector Did

-It should come as no surprise that Thomas, as well as the Salesforce community contributing to Salesforce Inspector Reloaded, have acknowledged how useful the Salesforce Inspector reloaded functionality was and still is.
+It should come as no surprise that Thomas, as well as the Salesforce community contributing to Salesforce Inspector Reloaded, has acknowledged how useful the Salesforce Inspector functionality was and still is.

 2. Field Creator

-Available in version 1.25, Field Creator is a new button on the Inspector Reloaded pop-up, which opens up a page solely dedicated to creating multiple fields and establishing field-level security at lightning speed!
+Initially made available in version 1.25, Field Creator is a new button on the Inspector Reloaded pop-up that opens a page solely dedicated to creating multiple fields and establishing field-level security at lightning speed!

 3. Dive Into Permission Set or Permission Set Group Assignment

-If you would like to test out the access either before or after amending the assignment, Inspector Reloaded also offers the option to LoginAs even directly in Incognito mode (courtesy of Alan Jaouen) so that it doesn’t interfere with other items you may be working on with your user.
+If you would like to test out the access either before or after amending the assignment, Inspector Reloaded also offers the option to LoginAs even directly in incognito mode (courtesy of Alan Jaouen) so that it doesn’t interfere with other items you may be working on with your user.
+Even more so, if you need to log in as multiple users at the same time, you can open one incognito window for each.

 4. Review Object Access

-As Inspector Reloaded keeps up with Salesforce releases, users will be able to navigate to the new Object Access page available in Winter ‘25 right when viewing an Object in the pop-up by clicking on the “Access” link.
+As Inspector Reloaded keeps up with Salesforce releases, users can navigate to the new Object Access page available in Winter ‘25 directly when viewing an object in the pop-up by clicking on the Access link.

-This way, instead of perusing through Setup and Object Manager to review object access in either Permission Sets or Profiles, you can just search the object and click the link.
+This way, instead of going through Setup and Object Manager to review object access in either Permission Sets or Profiles, you can just search the object and click the link.

 5. Quick Setup Navigation